mitmproxy/mitmproxy/pathod/README.rst

 - ``pathod``, an pathological HTTP daemon.
 - ``pathoc``, a perverse HTTP client.
-- ``libpathod.test``, an API for easily using pathod and pathoc in unit tests.
+- ``pathod.test``, an API for easily using pathod and pathoc in unit tests.

 Installing
 ----------